tadasant/strand-ui/README.md

-# Strand Portal - UI

-This project is retired.
+# This project is retired.
 No further development or maintenance is planned.
 Feel free to fork and re-use.

 ## Getting Started